• Guaranteed Philips Quality

 Breastfeeding cons

 Apart from that, breastfeeding is not always easy.
-Breastfeeding cons include the painful breasts when the mother is producing a lot of milk.
+Breastfeeding cons include painful breasts when the mother is producing a lot of milk.
 Also, under certain circumstances, there can be a blocked milk duct or build-up of milk, which can lead to inflammation of the breast.

 What you need